humphs078/pands-project/README.md

 + Reads in the Iris Data Set CSV from a URL
 + Checks for missing values in the data and outputs the results to a summary table
 + Outputs the Iris Data Set variables to a text file
-+ Creates a summary of the data in the tablular form
++ Creates a summary of the data in the tabular form
 + Outputs the full data set in tabular form
 + Creates histograms used to analyse the data set
-+
++ Creates and outputs box plots of the data set
++ Demonstrates an example of removing the outliers and re-plotting a box plot

 ### Libraries used: